 Students are accepted year-round, with classes offered in the fall, spring and summer.

-Our M.S. programs range from 30-31 credit hours and the graduate certificates 9-15 credit hours.
+Our M.S. program is 31 credit hours and the graduate certificates are 9-15 credit hours.

 All courses are fully online and asynchronous, there are no required campus visits and we offer a customizable curriculum to meet your educational and professional needs.